EPP vs. EDR: Understanding the Differences

 • Threat hunting is a core feature of any EDR solution.
 Alongside it, you need to embed advanced data analytics and seek support for incident response.

 • Do not ignore alert triaging and security investigations.
 With increasing volumes of data and alerts, you would want to avoid false positives and filter the noise.
-Y Your EDR platform must have the ability to prioritize risks, alerts, and a severity-based threat response.
+Your EDR platform must have the ability to prioritize risks, alerts, and severity-based threat response.

 • Modern EDR solutions provide playbook-based automation, enabling the automated remediation of threats throughout the kill chain.
 They should be able to quarantine devices, block lateral movement, and allow for several response options in view of the different scenarios of threats.